 If you visit an unsecured area of the website (an area where you aren’t required to log-in) to read or download information, the only information recorded by us will be the date and time of your visit to the site, the pages viewed, the operating system in use, your geo-location and any information downloaded.
 We won’t record information that allows us to identify you, unless you provide your personal information via a web form.

-Third party cookies are also used on our website including the following:
+Cookies also used on our website, include the following:

-- Double Click Advertising cookie is used to track delivery of banner advertisements and which advertisements have been displayed to a particular user, including by: YouTube.com; LivePerson; and Vix Verify.
+“third party cookies”, which are used to track delivery of advertisements and which advertisements have been displayed to a particular user, including by: YouTube.com; LivePerson; and Vix Verify.

 11. How can you access and seek correction of your personal information and lodge privacy complaints?